skusunoki/ex_accounting/README.md

 # ExAccounting

 ExAccounting is an accounting system using double entry system.
+General ledger

 ## Installation